 Home and office use requires versatile material compatibility.
 Lamination pouches work with most home machines, while laminating sheets and laminating film offer alternatives for specific projects.
 Cold pouch systems work without requiring the machine to warm up, perfect for quick jobs.

 Roll and pouch laminators provide maximum flexibility.
 These machines are capable of laminating both standard documents and photos using appropriate materials.
 Craft machines often include both systems, making them great for laminating diverse materials.
+The best foil laminators demonstrate specialized options for creative and professional applications.

 Document Types and Applications